RedPitaya/Documentation/developerGuide/software/webexamples/Ravoltagesig.rst

     <div id='placeholder'></div>

 In **app.js** we should draw signal value on graph.
 Change **APP.ws.onmessage()** callback.
 Now we should decompress message and push it to stack.
 Data arrives quite faster than we can process it.
-That’s why we should firsly save it, and then process.
+That’s why we should firstly save it, and then process.

 .. code-block:: html